 How To Strengthen Your Teeth

 Strong teeth are one of the essential considerations in good oral care, and protecting them is vital to excellent long-term general health.
 Weak teeth leave you susceptible to tooth problems like chipping, cavities, and sensitivity.
 Fortunately, this can be turned around through good oral hygiene and a few changes in your diet.
-In severe cases of loss of tooth enamel, you may need to see your dentist to address the problems through veneers, crowns or bonding.
+In severe cases of loss of tooth enamel, you may need to see your dentist to address the problems through dental veneers, crowns or bonding.

 The Importance Of Oral Health